dailytutorfor.you

 Common Mistakes

-❌ Mistake 1: Skip Brainstorming
+❌ Mistake 1: Skipping Brainstorming

 User: Just implement authentication, don't ask questions